openbible-io/en_ust/README.md

 ### Alignment Philosophy for the UST

-Because each GL will have different requirements for sentence structure and the amount of explicit information that must be provided there is often not a one-to-one correspondence of the original language word and the GL word.
+Because each GL has different requirements for sentence structure and the amount of explicit information that must be provided, there is often not a one-to-one correspondence between an original language word and a GL word.
 In these cases, the GL words that are provided should be aligned with the original language word that implies them.

-The UST (unfoldingWord Simplified Text) is intended to be, above all, a clear translation.
+**When aligning a GL translation to the original language text, the precision of the alignment between the two languages is the highest priority.
+The most important function of the aligned text is to show the UST user as specifically as possible from which word in the original text the GL meaning is derived.
+In practice, this means that original language words should be merged together ONLY *when absolutely necessary for the accuracy of the alignment.* Otherwise, original language words should not be merged together.
+In other words, the aligning should be done so that the smallest number of GL words are aligned to the smallest number of original language words that accurately represent their shared meaning.**

+When aligning the UST, you must remember that its first priority is to be a clear rendering of the original language text.
 Therefore, it adds words and phrases to explain the meaning of the original for the reader.
 These words and phrases should be aligned with the word or words that they are explaining.
 For example, in Titus 1:1, the phrase, “I am a servant” must be aligned with the single word, *doulos*.

 Sometimes, for the sake of clarity, the GL of the UST will repeat things that are only mentioned once in the original.
 This often happens with subjects or objects of sentences.
 For example, in Titus 2:9 the English UST refers to “their masters” twice, although the original language only has *idiois despotais* once.
-In these cases, You should align each occurrence of the repeated reference with the same original language words, so that the highlighting will show that each of these represents the meaning conveyed by those same words of the original.
+In these cases, you should align each occurrence of the repeated reference with the same original language words, so that the highlighting will show that each of these represents the meaning conveyed by those same words of the original.

 Some of the words and sentences of the UST do not directly represent the meaning of the original words.
-This is information that is only implied by the original words, but included in the :abbr:`UST (unfoldingWord Simplified Text)` because it is necessary for understanding the meaning of the original.
+This is information that is only implied by the original words, but included in the UST because it is necessary for understanding the meaning of the original.
 For example, in Titus 1:1, the sentence, “I, Paul, write this letter to you, Titus” includes information that is not there in the original words, such as the fact that what the reader is about to read is a letter, and that it is written to someone named Titus.
 This information, however, makes the text more clear and understandable.
 For the aligning, then, all of this explanation must be aligned with the single word that it is explaining, *Paulos*.

-If you notice places where the UST is wrong or potentially wrong, create an issue for it at https://git.door43.org/unfoldingWord/en_ust/issues and we’ll address it in the next release.
+If you notice places where the UST is wrong or potentially wrong, create an issue for it at https://git.door43.org/unfoldingWord/en_ust/issues so we can address it in the next release.
 In the meantime, align the text as well as possible.

 For English, we follow these principles, but your GL may need a different list to support full alignment.